md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * AI-assisted misinformation.
 * Adversarial attacks on AI systems.

-Responsible governance and security measures are therefore essential.
+Responsible governance and security measures are therefore essential [2, 6, 7, 41, 45, 74, 75].

-#### Digital Resilience
+## Digital Resilience

-Digital resilience refers to the ability of institutions, systems, and societies to prepare for, respond to, and recover from digital disruptions.
+Digital resilience refers to the ability of institutions, systems, and societies to prepare for, respond to, and recover from digital disruptions [17, 20, 21, 71].

 Key components include: